 How do I make this stuff

 Method 1.
 Make an appropriate sized mold (4 sides and a bottom) out of wood or anything that will not melt or catch fire easily.
 Screwed together is better than nailed.
-This is so after the plastic solidifies you can disassemble the mold which will make seperation a lot easier.
+This is so after the plastic solidifies you can disassemble the mold which will make separation a lot easier.

-Now you need to heat the plastic up either in the mold or in a pot that will be used soley for this purpose.
+Now you need to heat the plastic up either in the mold or in a pot that will be used solely for this purpose.
 The plastic can be put in the mold and melted or melted in a pot and then put into the mold.
 Obviously you don't want to put a wooden mold directly in a fire as it would burn.
 Each method has its advantages.
 Melting in a metal pot is faster as the wood insulates the plastic.
 It just all depends on the application.
 Don't have an oven, then melting in a pot is the best choice.

 So at this point the plastic has melted and is in your probably wooden mold.
 Now let it cool.
 No need to hasten the process just let it cool on its own.
-Remove from the mold and walla you have your product which may or may not need further work.
+Remove from the mold and wallah you have your product which may or may not need further work.

 Method 2.
 Fill a metal pipe with plastic and cap both ends.
 One end will just be a solid cap and the other will have a hole that you drilled.
 Melt the plastic and then force the plastic out at a steady rate through the hole and you have a solid plastic rope like material.

 Method 3.
 Spread out a thin layer of plastic over something such as a hood from a car.
 Heat the hood with fire and the plastic will melt to form a thin layer of molten plastic.
 Thickness is going to be the thickness that you made it initially.
 Do not expect the plastic to flow like water or to even itself out like water.
-Let it cool and if it was done thin enough then you should have a plyable plastic sheet that can be made into a bunch of things including clothes or a poncho, shower curtain etc.
+Let it cool and if it was done thin enough then you should have a pliable plastic sheet that can be made into a bunch of things including clothes or a poncho, shower curtain etc.